 Regulation, enforcement and safety community gathered to discuss and address the unique challenges of the hazmat industry.

-Approximately 200 representatives from hazmat and hazmat-related industries attended the Cooperative Hazardous Materials Enforcement Development (COHMED) Conference, an annual one-of-kind, week-long event where federal, state and local agencies responsible for regulating and enforcing the safe transportation of hazardous materials (hazmat) participated in advanced-level technical sessions and in-depth training workshops.
+Approximately 200 representatives from hazardous materials (hazmat) and hazmat-related industries attended the Cooperative Hazardous Materials Enforcement Development (COHMED) Conference, an annual one-of-kind, week-long event where federal, state and local agencies responsible for regulating and enforcing the safe transportation of hazardous materials/dangerous goods participate in advanced-level technical sessions and in-depth training workshops.

 The COHMED Conference took place on Jan.
-26-30, 2015, in Long Beach, California, and is an outreach activity of the Commercial Vehicle Safety Alliance (CVSA).
+25-29, 2016, in San Antonio, Texas, and is a five-day informational and training event hosted by the Commercial Vehicle Safety Alliance (CVSA).

-Representatives from federal, provincial and state agencies, hazardous materials specialists and instructors, enforcement personnel, emergency planning managers, first responders, trucking companies, academics, interest groups and private industry attended the conference to receive advanced training on highly specialized topics, present and discuss concerns related to regulations and enforcement, and share perspectives and provide input into future changes and regulations.
+Representatives from federal, provincial and state agencies, hazardous materials specialists and instructors, enforcement personnel, emergency planning managers, manufacturers of hazardous materials, first responders, trucking companies, academics, interest groups and private industry attended the conference to receive advanced training on highly specialized topics, present and discuss concerns related to regulations and enforcement, and share perspectives and provide input into future changes and regulations.

 - Regulatory updates from Transport Canada, the Federal Motor Carrier Safety Administration and the Pipeline and Hazardous Materials Safety Administration

 - Transportation and inspection requirements for Ebola

 - International regulatory harmonization

 The 2017 COHMED Conference is scheduled for Jan.
 23-27, 2017, in Savannah, Georgia.